In partnership with

 Our Place in Time, the first Historic Environment strategy for Scotland, was published in March 2014.
 It sets out a vision, definition and desired outcomes for our rich historic environment.
 It provides an overarching framework within which organisations can work together to achieve these positive outcomes.

-The Scottish Historic Environment Policy (SHEP) is the Scottish Ministers’ policy for the historic environment in Scotland.
+The Historic Environment Scotland Policy Statement (2016) is the Scottish Ministers’ policy for the historic environment in Scotland.
 Other policies and guidance are also relevant to the historic environment, such as the recently published policy statement on architecture and place-making, Scottish planning policy and the third national planning framework.

 Legal measures for protecting the historic environment have been in place for many years and are routinely used by planning authorities to control local development.
 Recent improvements have been made to the law to make it easier for a wider range of people and organisations to manage the historic environment.
 For example, the Historic Environment (Amendment) (Scotland) Act 2011 tackles some long-standing practical issues and makes it easier for owners, tenants, businesses, the voluntary sector and the regulatory authorities to manage and care for the historic environment.